stephen-wilson/Japanese-Chatbot/README.md

   3. [ ] Rate on quality of responses
 - Colloquial Japanese
 - Different dialects
+- [ ] Note down strengths and weaknesses (limitations) of different models (eg. customizability, quality of responses, etc.)

 ### Journal Research
-- [ ] Look into English chatbots for ESL
+- [x] Look into English chatbots for ESL